 - Phase shifts and breaks to reduce employee density.

-- Wear appropriate protective gear like gloves, masks, and face coverings and encourage appropriate use.
+- Wear appropriate protective gear like gloves, masks, and face coverings and require appropriate use.
 (Additional Guidance)

 - (Guidance to keep employees & customers safe)